GLiUMN/MergentProcessing/README.md

 5. We may find multiple tax reconciliation tables in one 10K file.
 Except for the case mentioned above, some 10K files have duplicate information about a single firm.
 We may find a tax reconciliation table appear twice in one 10K file.
 Another case is that some corporations combined the 10K reports for the parent companies and 10K reports for the subsidiaries together.
 In both cases, multiple PDF pages will be extracted from the original PDF.
 We need to be careful with the different tax reconciliation tables extracted from the same 10K form.

-## Step 3 Extract tables from PDF pages
+## Step 3 Extract Tables from PDF Pages
 Then, we want to extract the tax reconciliation tables from the PDF pages using Amazon Textract.
 Traditional OCR tools can only extract texts from PDFs and it is very hard for us to deal with these texts.
 To directly extract the tax reconciliation tables from PDFs, we employed Amazon Textract, an open source tool developed by Amazon.
 The advantage of Amazon Textract is that it can detect whether an image or a PDF page contains forms or tables and it can directly extract tables or forms from the original files.
 Once Amazon Textract detects tables, we can extract the tables from the PDF or image and convert the tables to a manageable format (CSV).
 We connected Amazon Textract with our own device using API so we can transport a batch of PDFs to Amazon and receive extracted tables and texts.
 After this step, we extracted tables and texts from the PDF pages from Step 2.
 We store tables in CSV format and texts in TXT format.

 Check https://docs.aws.amazon.com/textract/latest/dg/getting-started.html about how to set up Amazon Textract on your own device.
 After this, you should be able to use the code "Amazon_Textract_Utility.py" and "Amazon_Textract_Driver.py" in folder "Step_3".
 The code stores the extracted texts no matter whether Amazon Textract detects tables or not.